REGISTRATION IS NOW OPEN FOR SPRING 2019 CLASSES!

 Mrs. Lindsey Hamilton, co-creator of Natural Foundations in Music, has a BA in Elementary Education from the University of Wyoming with an emphasis in Creative Arts.
 She is a credentialed teacher and has also completed extensive training in early childhood music through the Come Children, Sing!
 Institute, Music Together, and First Steps in Music.

-In addition to teaching early childhood music for four years, her professional experiences include teaching 1st, 5th, 6th grades, K-6 music, assistant principal, serving as Director of Early Childhood Music for the Fort Worth Youth Orchestra, and teaching for the Fort Worth Suzuki School.
+In addition to teaching early childhood music for several years, her professional experiences include teaching 1st, 5th, 6th grades, K-6 music, assistant principal, serving as Director of Early Childhood Music for the Fort Worth Youth Orchestra, and teaching for the Fort Worth Suzuki School.
 Lindsey is certified with and an active member of the Early Childhood Music and Movement Association (ECMMA).

 She homeschools her two sons, who are both Suzuki strings students, while learning to play the cello and pursuing her love of vocal music and musical theater.